 Madonna says that when girls are small, dads are the superheroes of their world.

 “He’s big and strong.
-He’ll be the first in the pool with her, the last off the trampoline and she knows that.”
+He’ll be the first in the pool with her, the last off the trampoline and she knows that,” she says.

-The change begins around nine, when she starts to notice that there are different rules in different houses.
+The begins to change around the age of nine, when she starts to notice that there are different rules in different houses.

 Dads, here’s how to stay connected when daughters drift away

 Madonna has the weight of 1,300 girls behind her.
-She spoke to them about their relationship with their dads and found that girls want to have a relationship with their dads, they just don’t know how to speak to them anymore (much like dads don’t know how to speak to their girls).
+She spoke to them about their relationship with their dads and found that girls want to have a relationship with their dads, they just don’t know how to speak to them anymore (much like dads often don’t feel like they know how to speak to their girls).

 The key is to start creating regular opportunities for catch-ups.
-This could be booking in a coffee on the way to school, taking the dog for a walk, or choosing another activity that dads can do with their daughters that they both enjoy.
+This could be booking in a coffee on the way to school, taking the dog for a walk, or choosing another activity that they both enjoy.

 “It has to be the same time each week and then when she starts to withdraw, as invariably most of them do, dads can still say, ‘That’s okay, next Thursday remember we’ve got our cup of coffee’.
 That means come hell or high water, he gets to sit opposite her once a week or once a fortnight.
 Just the two of them without Mum, without other siblings, and she knows he’s actually got her back.”

-Listen to the full interview with Madonna King on Kinderling Conversation:
+Listen to Madonna King on Feed Play Love:

 Schools can do their bit too

 Being involved with school helps parents get a handle on where their kids are at.
-When you’re involved, you get to know their friends, their teachers.
+When you’re involved, you get to know their friends and teachers.